NotBip/Global-Warning/README.md

 # Global-Warning
  Nusayba bad.
-Hamad god.
+Hamad is Good.
 Bobby mean.
 Ryder is Ryder Nusayba is awesome